OpenCHAMI/deployment-recipes/lanl/docker-compose/README.md

   authentication-enabled BSS and SMD in `ochami-services.yml`.
 - `ochami-hurl-tests-noauth.yml`: Runs integration tests using Hurl against the authentication-disabled BSS and SMD in `ochami-services-noauth.yml`.
+- `opaal.yml`: Runs the OPAAL OIDC login helper tool.
+BSS requests a token from OPAAL, which then reaches out to Hydra to verify the client.
+This file is a dependency of `ochami-services.yml`.
 - `ochami-krakend-ce.yml`: Runs the Krakend-CE API gateway for SMD and BSS.
 - `hydra.yml`: Runs the Hydra OAuth2/OIDC server used for authentication-enabled BSS and SMD.
 This file is a dependency of `ochami-services.yml`.